sebfisch/java-fun/content/docs/streams/tests.md

 ## Task: Reasoning

-Think about useful properties that can be used to manipulate expressions involving the presented combinators and write more tests to check these properties.
+Think about useful properties that can be used to manipulate or reason about expressions involving the presented combinators and write more tests to check these properties.
 Can you express some of the presented combinators using others